DOI10.47051/VRQC6675

 Figure 4: Distribution of Lepidoblepharis ruthveni in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Lepidoblepharis comes from the Greek words lepidos (=scale) and blepharis (=eyelash),9 and refers to the scaly supraciliary flaps.10 The specific epithet ruthveni honors Alexander Grant Ruthven (1882–1971), former president of the University of Michigan, in recognition of his many contribution to the herpetology of the Americas.11
+Etymology: The generic name Lepidoblepharis comes from the Greek words lepidos (=scale) and blepharis (=eyelash),9 and refers to the scaly supraciliary flaps.10 The specific epithet ruthveni honors Alexander Grant Ruthven (1882–1971), former president of the University of Michigan, in recognition of his innumerable contributions to the herpetology of the Americas.11

 Acknowledgments: Special thanks to María Jose Quiroz and Eric Osterman for finding some of the individuals of Lepidoblepharis ruthveni photographed in this account.
 This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).